Tacitus-SL/chat-server/Readme.md

 A simple networking application that enables real-time text communication between multiple users over a local network or the internet.
 The program allows users to create chat rooms or engage in one-on-one conversations, with features such as username selection, message timestamps, and basic command functionality for actions like joining or leaving chat rooms.

+## Code Style

+This project follows the **K&R (Kernighan and Ritchie)** coding style.

 ## Features

 1. Real-Time Messaging
 - **Description:**
   Users can send and receive messages instantly in shared chat rooms or private chats.
 - **Acceptance Criteria:**
   - Messages appear immediately for all users in the same room.
   - Each message includes a timestamp and the sender’s username.
   - The program handles multiple clients concurrently.

 2. Chat Rooms Management
 - **Description:**
   Users can create, join, leave, and list available chat rooms.
 - **Acceptance Criteria:**
   - A user can create a room with a unique name.
   - A user can join any existing room.
   - Leaving a room cleanly disconnects the user and broadcasts a status message.
   - Users can list all active rooms.

 3. Command System
 - **Description:**
   Built-in commands provide enhanced control and navigation inside the chat application.

 - **Acceptance Criteria:**
   - Commands start with / (e.g., /join, /leave, /msg, /rooms).
   - Unknown commands are gracefully rejected with a clear message.
   - Command processing does not block message flow.

 ## Dependencies